Vostok (Russian train)

-The journey of the train last for 144 hrs 54 mins from Mosocw and 139 hrs 58 mins from Beijing, which runs a distance of 8986 km.
-From these statistics, it holds the longest international train record until 2020, which the Moscow-Pyongyang train breaks the record of 10267 km (208 hrs 25 mins).
+The journey of the train lasts for 144 hrs 54 mins from Moscow and 139 hrs 58 mins from Beijing, which runs a distance of 8986 km.
+From these statistics, it held the longest international train record until 2020, which the Moscow-Pyongyang train broke with 10,267 km (208 hrs 25 mins).

 History

-On 1 May 1949, train 1/2 from Peiping to Mukden South commenced operations under CR Tientsin, and the train extended to Manzhouli in 1 November, which 7 coaches are operated by CR Tsitsihar.
+On 1 May 1949, train 1/2 from Peiping to Mukden South commenced operations under CR Tientsin, and the train extended to Manzhouli on 1 November, which 7 coaches are operated by CR Tsitsihar.
 China and Soviet Union agreed in 1950 to operate an international train, and it commenced operations in 1951, though the same ticket is issued but passengers should buy separate tickets for China and Soviet sections and change trains at Manzhouli.